Hitesh-ed/AHB-to-APB-bridge/README.md

 ## Implementation
 ### Objective
-To design and simulate a synthesizable AHB to APB bridge interface using Verilog and run single read and single write tests using AHB Master and APB Slave testbenches.
-The bridge unit converts system bus transfers into APB transfers and performs the following functions:
+To design and simulate a synthesizable AHB to APB bridge interface using Verilog and run single read, burst read, single write and burst write tests using AHB Master and APB Slave testbenches.
+The AHB to APB bridge unit converts system bus transfers into APB transfers and performs the following functions:

 * Latches the address and holds it valid throughout the transfer.
 * Decodes the address and generates a peripheral select, PSELx.
 Only one select signal can be active during a transfer.